RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 You can also limit the index to only contain the index structure so that the results return a unique docID.

 For full-text searches, you can customize the field queries and ranking of the search results.
-When querying, you can use multiple predicates that query both text, numeric, and geospatial fields in one query.
+When querying, you can use multiple predicates that query text, numeric, and geospatial fields in one query.
 You can also sort by a specific field and limit the results with an offset to easily produce customized results pages.

-RediSearch supports [over 15 natural languages](https://oss.redislabs.com/redisearch/Stemming/#supported_languages) for stemming and includes auto-complete engines with specific commands that can provide real-time [interactive search suggestions](https://oss.redislabs.com/redisearch/master/Commands/#ftsugadd).
+RediSearch supports [over 15 natural languages](https://redis.io/docs/stack/search/reference/stemming#supported-languages) for stemming and includes auto-complete engines with specific commands that can provide real-time [interactive search suggestions](https://redis.io/commands/ft.sugadd/).

 ## Storing documents